How do you write your product descriptions?

 Empathy FUELS connection

-Empathy means you can take the perspective of another person or “recognize their perspective as their truth,” stay out of judgement, recognizing emotion in other people and communicate it, and feel WITH people.
+Empathy means you can take the perspective of another person or “recognize their perspective as their truth,” stay out of judgment, recognizing emotion in other people and communicate it, and feel WITH people.

 Now to incorporate empathy into your marketing in a way that is genuine and feels real to your customers.